 These media sources are slightly to moderately conservative in bias.
 They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor conservative causes.
 These sources are generally trustworthy for information, but may require further investigation.
 See all Right-Center sources.

-- Overall, we rate The Times and Sunday Times Right-Center biased based on story selection and editorial positions that favors the right and High for factual reporting due to a clean fact check record.
+- Overall, we rate The Times and Sunday Times Right-Center biased based on story selection and editorial positions that favor the right and High for factual reporting due to a clean fact check record.

 Factual News: HIGH